 You should seek medical attention right away if you experience a prolonged erection while using tamsulosin.
 This is an extremely rare unwanted effect that must be treated right away to prevent permanent erectile damage (impotence).

-If you plan to have cataract surgery, tell your eye doctor (ophthalmologist) that you are taking tamsulosin or that you used tamsulosin in the past 9 months.
-A serious eye problem called Intraoperative Floppy Iris Syndrome (IFIS) has occurred in some patients who were taking tamsulosin or who had recently taken tamsulosin when they had cataract surgery.
+If you plan to have cataract or glaucoma surgery, tell your eye doctor (ophthalmologist) that you are taking tamsulosin or that you used tamsulosin in the past 9 months.
+A serious eye problem called Intraoperative Floppy Iris Syndrome (IFIS) has occurred in some patients who were taking tamsulosin or who had recently taken tamsulosin when they had cataract or glaucoma surgery.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.

 tamsulosin Side Effects

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.